3ct0s/dystopia-c2/README.md

 - Encrypted Traffic (HTTPS)
 - Connection stays Stealthy and Undetected

+You can view the available commands from the [help menu](inst/COMMANDS.md).

 ## Contributors
 For anyone who is interested in contributing to Disctopia, please make sure you fork the project and make a pull request.
 ## Disclaimer